Victoria’s Secret’s Lorena Rae Poses On Her Knees In A Plunging Swimsuit

 But this isn’t the first time the lingerie model has wowed in a swimwear look from Solid & Striped.

-The beauty flashed some serious skin as she got on her back on the bow of what appeared to be a luxury yacht that was out on the water in St. Barts.
+The beauty flashed some serious skin on the bow of what appeared to be a luxury yacht that was out on the water in St. Barts.